bluwy/website/src/posts/2019-10-05-building-my-first-apollo-server/index.md

 Simply put:

-- `schema` is the endpoints written in GraphQL.
+- `schema` is the endpoint written in GraphQL.
 - `resolvers` control the input and output between `schema` and `datasources`.
 - `datasources` queries the database.

-## Directory structure
+## Directory Structure

-This one was a bit tricky since GraphQL is unopinionated about the structure, but luckily I found a [great article](https://hackernoon.com/three-ways-to-structure-your-graphql-code-with-apollo-server-4788beed89db) explaining ways to organize the layers.
+This one was a bit tricky since GraphQL is not opinionated about the structure, but luckily I found a [great article](https://hackernoon.com/three-ways-to-structure-your-graphql-code-with-apollo-server-4788beed89db) explaining ways to organize the layers.

-Finally, I went with the domain-oriented structure since it makes sense to group things by its features rather than by its functionaility.
+Finally, I went with the domain-oriented structure since it makes sense to group things by its features rather than by its functionality.

-## Authentication was tricky
+## Authentication was Tricky

 Since my project has both public and private APIs, I needed to manually add auth guards on my `datasources`.
 It was rather tedious, but there should be a better way of doing it that I'm missing.